kensnyder/bunshine/README.md

 ### serveFiles

 Serve static files from a directory.
+As shown above, serving static files is easy with the `serveFiles` middleware.
+Note that ranged requests are supported, so you can use this for video streaming or partial downloads.

 ```ts
 import { HttpRouter, serveFiles } from 'bunshine';